 Psychotherapy is an effective way of treating people with mental disorders including GAD.
 It helps patients understand their illness and find a proper remedy for it.
 It teaches them various strategies and equips them with tools to deal with stress and unhealthy thoughts and behaviours.
 Psychotherapy helps patients manage their symptoms better and function at their best in their everyday lives.

 Sometimes psychotherapy alone can provide the best possible solution to a large number of mental illnesses, depending on the nature and severity of the illness.
-Normally, psychotherapy is combined with medications for an effective cure.
+Normally, psychotherapy is combined with medications for an effective anxiety disorder curable.
 Therapists work in tandem with the patient’s family members to come up with an appropriate treatment plan.

 There are various types of psychotherapy, many of them scientifically tested more than others.
 Some people may have a treatment plan that includes only one type of psychotherapy.
 Others receive treatment that includes elements of several different types of psychotherapies.
 The kind of psychotherapy a person receives is decided by their mental healthcare needs.